A Practical Guide To Taking Creatine

 For this reason, if you just stick with the standard 5 grams from the beginning, it can take a month before you have achieved full absorption.

-To speed up the process, guys will often take greater quantities of creatine during the first week or so, before tailoring down to the standard dosage.
+To speed up the process, people will often take greater quantities of creatine during the first week or so, before tailoring down to the standard dosage.

 Traditionally, it was recommended that you take 20 grams of creatine for the first 5 days, and then scale down to 5 grams per day after that.